-The result is a manuscript, a second book, as yet unpublished: On Seeing Stones: A Hobbit’s Guide to Stairs.
-Like a game of football, this book is of two halves.
-The first investigates the allegory of the tower in relation to Tolkien’s study of Beowulf.
-The second examines the reception of the allegory, with the last chapter explaining how the consensus reading arose by way of a tacit agreement among the early academic commentators of the late 1970s and 1980s not to mention the War.
+Along the way, I point out how the consensus reading of the allegory arose by way of a tacit agreement among the early academic commentators of the late 1970s and 1980s not to mention the War.
 Or rather, not to delve into the historical background to the composition of The Lord of the Rings, namely the rise of Fascism and German National Socialism in the turbulent latter years of the 1930s and the long and very dark years of World War Two.

-The story of the reception of the allegory of the tower is complicated, however, by the fact that the first person to vanish History from Middle-earth was Tolkien, which he did by making a strange sequel to his allegory in which Hobbits metaphorically climb the stairs of the tower, which now appeared as it were in a mirror – not a coastal tower out of which looks the Eye of Art but an inland tower out of which looks the Eye of Sauron.
+Hobbits metaphorically climb the stairs of the tower, which now appears as it were in a mirror – not a coastal tower out of which looks the Eye of Art but an inland tower out of which looks the Eye of Sauron.
 Yet at the end of this story the possibility of vision of Fairy over the Sea is explicitly removed - the Stone in the Elf-tower that within its depths reveals Valinor is taken back over the Sea.

 While the long story very carefully reveals the design of the enchanted tower of the 1936 allegory, our author very deliberately concludes by removing the keystone from History.
 The only possible conclusion, at least as I see it, is that the Anglo-Saxon tower did not after all allow a vision of the further shore of the shoreless sea.